grafana/writers-toolkit/docs/sources/review/lint-prose/dictionary/add-words.md

   For more information, refer to [Create a branch from the default remote branch](https://grafana.com/docs/writers-toolkit/write/tooling-and-workflows/#create-a-branch-from-the-default-remote-branch).

-## Add a verb
+## Add a general word (noun, verb, or adjective)

+A noun is a word that represents a concrete or abstract thing.
 A verb generally describes an action.
-It may take prefixes and suffixes that you can add as part of the definition.
+Adjectives describe nouns.

 ### Steps

-To add a verb:
+To add a general word:

 1. Open the `vale/dictionary.jsonnet` template file in your editor.
 1. Add a line for your word definition.